alexsroth/hidz/notes/RULES.md

     - a creatures energy cannot be spent on 2 different cards, and does not roll over
     - example: i have a creature with 4 energy, and one with 2 energy. if i have an event that cost 3 energy, i can use my 4 energy creature to play the event, and even though I have 1 more energy, it cannot be spent on other cards
   - Location Cards take the whole show on the road, which is so tiring and chaotic, that if you want to play one, you need to use the energy from all your creatures, and you can't play a new one that turn.
 You basically skip your turn.
+### 5. Discard Phase
+  - if you have more than 7 cards, you will need to discard until you have 7.

 A reaction card can be played by anyone, at anytime, as long as they have the energy to spend on it

 # Scoring

 unspent energy is tallied at the start of your turn, before all your energy is restored